2006 Pacific hurricane season: Tropical Storm Aletta

 The first storm of the year had its genesis from a tropical wave that crossed Central America and entered the East Pacific on May 21.
 The system interacted with a trough near the Gulf of Tehuantepec, causing thunderstorms to increase.
 A large low-pressure area formed on May 25 south of Mexico, which organized slowly due to wind shear in the region.
 Early on May 27, the NHC designated the system as Tropical Depression One-E about 190 mi south of Acapulco.
 The nascent storm moved little, and the wind shear displaced the center west of the convection.
 Late on May 27, the NHC upgraded the depression to Tropical Storm Aletta.
 While named tropical cyclones in May are infrequent events, Aletta marked the seventh consecutive year to have a named cyclone form in May.
 The storm drifted for several days off the southern coast of Mexico.
 The NHC estimated peak winds of 45 mph on May 28, as the storm presented an elongated cloud structure.
 Increased wind shear and dry air caused weakening on May 29, and Aletta weakened into a tropical depression.
 Drifting westward, the system became a remnant low on May 31, and dissipated soon afterward.

 The storm moved toward the Guerrero coast in southwestern Mexico, prompting the Mexican government to issue tropical storm watches between Punta Maldonado and Zihuatanejo.
-Aletta produced moderate rainfall across Mexico, including a 24-hour rainfall total of 100 mm in Jacatepec, Oaxaca on May 30, and 96 mm in La Calera, Guerrero, on the next day.
+Aletta produced moderate rainfall across Mexico, including a 24-hour rainfall total of 100 mm in Jacatepec, Oaxaca, on May 30, and 96 mm in La Calera, Guerrero, on the next day.
 High winds knocked down trees and caused minor structural damage.
 In Zihuatanejo, a ship with nine people was rescued after being reported as lost, which may have been a result of high seas generated by Aletta.

 Tropical Depression Two-E

-On the day after Aletta dissipated, a new area of disturbed weather developed off the southwest Mexican coast.
-High shear slowed the development of the system, although it gained enough convection and organization to be classified as a tropical depression on June 3.
-The depression strengthened to near tropical storm status as it approached the coast of southwestern Mexico; however, shear persisted over the system and it weakened before dissipating on June 4.